 These following points are toxic when it comes to you and your blog making it as a couple.
-If you’re having trouble connecting with yours, you are not alone – but by admitting your mistakes (using the slutty emoticon, with the lips) and realizing that you can change, all is not lost.
+If you’re having trouble connecting with yours, you are not alone – but by admitting your mistakes and realizing that you can change, all is not lost.

 LACK OF IDEAS

 Aaah that old chestnut, she says, using a really tired cliché.
 This ‘I have no ideas’ claim is a common issue, but really is no excuse.
-Coming up with ideas is what the whole writing/blogging shabang is all about, yet I can sit there and ponder for like 4 whole minutes and still nothing of any worth is produced.
+Coming up with ideas is what the whole writing/blogging shabang is all about, yet I can sit there and ponder for four whole minutes and still nothing of any worth is produced.
 I consider writing about rain, that sucks, right?
-God, rain.
-About Christmas, that’s a big thing.
+Christmas, that’s a big thing.
 And how about when an orange peels off all in one?
 Satisfying.

-Many a lecturer and writer and guru, sexual or otherwise, will tell you that inspiration is simply a tiny spark that can appear in the most mundane situation, and you have to capture and nurture it yourself.
-So if you’re sat watching the picture box and it appears, wagging its bright little arse in that Fruit Pastilles advert – QUICK CATCHIT CATCHITQUICK!
-That bugger of a spark is rare, for me anyway.
-When you’re staring at the wall, mentally rubbing two damp brain cells together, no spark is going to spring from that.
+Many a lecturer and writer and guru, sexual or otherwise, will tell you that ‘inspiration’ is simply a tiny spark that can appear in the most mundane situation, and you have to capture and nurture it yourself.
+So if you’re sat watching a fantastic art house movie and that eureka moment spontaneously occurs – QUICK CATCHIT CATCHITQUICK!
+That little spark is rare, for me anyway.
+In contrast, when you’re staring at the wall, mentally rubbing two damp brain cells together – no spark is going to spring from that.
 Ideas have to be squeezed out of you in this life, squeezed from your inner-most depths!
-So go look at some birds or something!
+So go look at some birds or something.

-Sometimes I picture my arrogant side as the most dick-like contestant on Junior Apprentice – all one eyebrow raised, stood in front of the Shard saying, ‘I may not be published, but boy, do I have books COVERED!’ – *replaces the dust-jacket on a hardback whilst smirking, in a hilarious and brilliant play-on-words* – Oh yeah.
+Sometimes I picture my arrogant side as the most dick-like contestant on Junior Apprentice – all one eyebrow raised, stood in front of the Shard saying, ‘I may not be published, but boy, do I have books COVERED!’ – *replaces the dust-jacket on a hardback whilst smirking* – Oh yeah.
 I am so hired.

-Sadly for the progress of Cloud Corinne, my arrogant writing side is often screamed down by the manically paranoid side, who presumes that if I dare to press ‘publish’ on some lacklustre post about hair colour, we will all get Gonorrhea of the eyes – or worse (:no one will read it).
-You will always fight the ‘What if I suck?’ bug in this business, but occasionally you should let the Arrogance win.
-For too long, Manically Paranoid has reigned supreme over this blog, so nothing ever gets posted.
+Sadly for the progress of Cloud Corinne, my arrogant writing side is often screamed down by the manically paranoid side, who presumes that if I dare to press ‘publish’ on some dull post about hair colour, we will all get Gonorrhea of the eyes – or worse (no one will read it).
+You will always fight the ‘What if I suck?’ bug in this business, but occasionally you should let Arrogance win.
+For too long, Self Doubt has reigned supreme over this blog, so nothing ever gets posted.
 And the world seems drained of colour, I know.
 It’s tough for everyone.

 Do you know how many blogs there are out there?
 I’m going to say six million jabillion as a rough estimate.
-Whatever I’ve written takes a bashing when it’s compared to not only better quality of content, but pretty font, cool widgets, and an extremely sexy layout, all topped off with 300 comments per post saying things like ‘Oh my God that is SO YOU!
-Because I feel I know you because you post regularly despite having a kid and three other jobs!
-SCREAM – massage?’
+Whatever I’ve written takes a bashing when it’s compared to not only better quality of content, but pretty font, cool widgets, and an extremely sexy layout, all topped off with 300 comments per post saying things like ‘Oh that is SO YOU!
+Because I feel I know you because you post regularly, despite having a kid and three other jobs, and dear God, you’re awesome.’

 This may seem rebellious and totally unhinged, but it can result in your blog being neglected or even feral, and do you want that on your conscience?
 It will throw up an ad for cheap polyester jumpsuits from Taiwan whenever it’s disturbed, and you drove it to that.

-And if you’re writing for yourself in the end, yourself and your blog – that’s what will keep you coming back, so the comparisons don’t matter.
-Fight the drawbacks and the two of you will skip away on your journey together; you walking with feet as humans generally do, your laptop under the safety of your arm, where it will forever stay.
-Until like, 2027, when I’m just assuming here but technology will be all like ‘hey, blogs are also hot men now, mostly naked, but others in nice shirts and skinny ties – we said so.’
+If you’re writing for yourself in the end – that’s what will keep you coming back, so the comparisons don’t matter.
+Fight the drawbacks and you and your blog will skip away on your journey together; you, walking with feet as humans generally do, your blog on your laptop under the safety of your arm, where it will forever stay.
+Until 2027, when I’m just assuming here but technology will be all, ‘hey, blogs are also hot men now – mostly naked, but others in nice shirts and skinny ties.’